People Want To Hear Our Logic Regarding Their "Am I The Jerk?" Story

 One of the kids looks shocked and runs inside his house, followed by the rest of them.

-About a minute later, his mom comes out yelling at me for swearing in front of children, and telling me that she’s already called my mom, etc. Once she sees my wrist and the fact it’s all bloody from scraping on the pavement, she stops and actually comes to help me.
+About a minute later, his mom comes out yelling at me for swearing in front of children, and telling me that she’s already called my mom, etc. Once she sees my wrist and the fact it’s all b****y from scraping on the pavement, she stops and actually comes to help me.

 However, my mom comes out, and she’s furious at me.
 I try to explain, but at this point, I can’t even put words together from the pain, this is seriously the worst I have ever felt.

 The neighbor lady explains that she didn’t realize I was hurt and that she feels she reacted without all the information, and that she gives out a crap if she just hits her toe, and now she feels that I was justified.
 Mom doesn’t care though, and she didn’t stop ranting to me on the way to the hospital about “having to show restraint” and “Those were CHILDREN!

 They are too young for that kind of language” and stuff like that.

 We got x-rayed and everything and my wrist is shattered.
 I had to get surgery and I am still recovering.
 My last week has sucked, but my mom is STILL mad at me about this.

 She told my dad, and he’s mostly just upset about how stupid I was, which I understand.
 I was and am stupid for this.
 Anyway, am I in the wrong for not showing restraint and swearing after I broke my wrist?”

 Another User Comments:

+“NTJ.
+Swearing is a totally natural response to pain.
+Glad that the neighbor’s mom realized that and showed concern.
 Your mum sucks massively though.
 What kind of person sees their own child in pain and is suddenly worried about what words they use at that time?

-Not a good person.
+I can understand that your Dad might’ve had the “don’t do foolish” things response.
 Yet he should have your back here.
 Also “stupid” is way more damaging to kids than hearing words like shoot and freak.

 You were injured, you responded appropriately.
 When you’re in a lot of pain, restraint isn’t a thing you need to show.
+Your mum is way out of line here.

 For the kid that “told mommy,” they already know most of the swear words.

 When I was 10, kids as young as 6 were freely throwing out swear words like it brought free candy.
 That was in 1989.
 I’m genuinely surprised that parents these days have forgotten their childhoods (or were really sheltered) to have that response.”
 Mr_Ham_Man80

 Another User Comments: